Speedway (store): 2012–14 expansion

-Post Hess Expansion
+Post-Hess expansion

 On April 30, 2018, Marathon agreed to buy Andeavor, an independent refinery and oil company based in the Western United States, for $23 billion.
 On October 1, 2018, the merger was completed.
 The merger brought all SuperAmerica locations once again under the ownership of Speedway, but instead of retaining the SuperAmerica brand, it was phased out in favor of the Speedway moniker.
 The merger also brought the Speedway brand to California, Utah and the American Southwest for the first time, becoming a coast-to-coast chain.

-On April 16, 2018, it was announced that all 78 Express Mart locations were being re-branded as Speedway locations, which follows Marathon's acquisition of Express Mart, a chain based in Syracuse, NY, that co-branded with competitors such as Sunoco and Mobil.
-Speedway and MPC closed on the acquisition of Express Mart in November 2018, after being required by the FTC to divest of 5 stores.
+On April 16, 2018, it was announced that all 78 Express Mart locations were being re-branded as Speedway locations, which follows Marathon's acquisition of Express Mart, a chain based in Syracuse, New York, that co-branded with competitors such as Sunoco and Mobil.
+Speedway and MPC closed on the acquisition of Express Mart in November 2018, after being required by the FTC to divest of five stores.
 In 2019, they purchased 33 NOCO Express locations in Western New York.
 On October 31, Marathon Petroleum has announced the plans of spinning off Speedway into an independent company.

 In May 2020, as many as 30 Speedway store locations were damaged by looting and rioting during the George Floyd protests in Minneapolis–Saint Paul, with nine locations suffering extensive arson damage.

-On June 6, 2020, Dunkin' announced to close all Dunkin' Express locations at Speedway locations (which Speedway acquired as part of the acquisition of Hess retail business in 2014), by the end of the year.
+On June 6, 2020, Dunkin' announced plans to close all Dunkin' Express locations at Speedway locations (which Speedway acquired as part of the acquisition of Hess retail business in 2014), by the end of the year.

 In 2023, Speedway began gaining national attention when multiple locations that struggle with crime and loitering began playing loud opera music on a 24/7 loop to help deter loitering.
 The music has received mixed responses and in some cases negative responses from residents and other businesses in the area.

+On July 19, 2024, Speedway locations that still used BlueCube and Radiant Site Manager dating from Marathon's ownership of Speedway were affected by the 2024 CrowdStrike-related IT outages, with some stores unable to accept credit or debit transactions while others were closed outright.
+Locations that had already switched to 7-Eleven's proprietary RIS system were not affected by the outage.